Main area: Mental Health Contract Permanent Hours

 * Clinical and critical appraisal skills

-* Aware of national and local priorities
+* To have an awareness of national and local priorities

-* Ability to identify and manage risks
+* The ability to identify and manage risks

 * Ability to evaluate own work